BOOK NOW CALL US

 EV Range Anxiety in Remote Areas

-Approaches to Zion involve long rural segments, and no fast charging exists inside the park.
+Approaches to Zion involve long rural segments, and no fast charging exists inside the park; if you’re relying on Tesla/J1772 options, non-Tesla EVs may need an adapter, and it’s worth reviewing general Zion National Park information on trails and access as you plan how far you’ll drive each day.
 Solution: Start your visit with at least 80-90% charge.
-Use conservative range estimates that account for uphill driving and temperature extremes (both heat and cold reduce range).
-The nearest fast chargers sit in Kanab east of the park—factor these into your route if arriving low on battery.
+Use conservative range estimates that account for uphill driving, temperature extremes (both heat and cold reduce range), and the fact that dropping from 75 mph to 70 mph can improve range over each mile of the drive in.
+The nearest fast chargers sit in Kanab east of the park, and towns to the north can also shape your backup plan if arriving low on battery.

 Charger Compatibility Issues

-Tesla owners need adapters for J1772 stations; non-Tesla owners may need adapters for Tesla Destination chargers (where supported).
-Campground outlets require specific cords.
-Solution: Verify your vehicle’s connector compatibility before traveling.
+Tesla owners need adapters for J1772 stations and should also carry CCS adapters for broader charging access; some non-Tesla EVs need an adapter for Tesla Destination chargers (where supported).
+Campground outlets require specific cords, and it helps to confirm app setup and backup payment options before you arrive.
+Solution: Verify your vehicle’s connector compatibility before traveling, since carrying the right adapters increases access to more charging networks.
 Bring a J1772 adapter if you drive a Tesla.
 If planning to use campground RV outlets, purchase a TT-30 or NEMA 14-50 adapter and understand you’ll get very slow charging (~2.9 kW).

 Charging Time vs. Park Activities

-Level 2 charging consumes 4-8 hours—longer than most hikes but shorter than an overnight stay.
+Level 2 charging consumes 4-8 hours, so it’s best for topping up while visiting the area rather than for a rapid turnaround.
 Solution: Align charging with extended activities.
 Plug in at the Visitor Center before a full day of shuttle-based exploration.
 Use overnight hotel charging to wake up at 100%.
 Don’t plan multiple short charging sessions; instead, do one substantial charge that covers your full visit.

 Conclusion and Next Steps